Pieter van Langen

 Secure

 • System.
-Define a formal meta-model of integral designs.
+Define a formal meta-model of integral designs as follows:

 1. Define an ontology of integral designs.